fong-lab/fong-lab.github.io/people/index.md

 ### N2SL is looking for motivated undergraduate/graduate students who are interested in networks and systems.
 Please send an email to Prof. Im if you want to work with us.

 {%
-  include link.html
+  include button.html
-  icon="fas fa-hands-helping"
+  icon="fa-solid fa-handshake-angle"
   text="Join the Team"
-  link="contact"
+  link="join"
   style="button"
 %}
-{:.center}

 {% include section.html %}